I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

 The author, M. Scott Peck answered it here when he said that lots of people are no longer interested in new information.
 We hold on to what we have already known because we are lazy to explore more.

-If you don’t seek to weigh these beliefs, you will be making the wrong decisions today.
+If you don’t seek to weigh these beliefs, you are doing it wrong.

 - “What is it you know but are afraid of evaluating?”